- Unix operating systems

 |Windows 8||x86 (64-bit)||x||x|

-*** This version of Splunk is supported but is not recommended on this platform.
+*** This version of Splunk is supported but is not recommended on this platform and architecture.

 Operating system notes and additional information

 Certain parts of Splunk on Windows require elevated user permissions to function properly.
 For additional information about what is required, read the following topics: